 You can serve breakfast cake on its own.
 Heck, even no need to let it cool.
 Slice with a bread knife into 8 slices.
 Then gently loose around the edges and on the bottom with flat spatula, and serve warm.

-In Ukraine, where I am from, we always ate pancakes and breakfast casseroles with sour cream.
-I always add a dollop of plain whole milk yogurt on top of mine.
+In Ukraine, where I am from, we always ate Ukrainian sweet lazy pierogi with sour cream.
+I always add a dollop of plain whole milk Instant Pot yogurt on top of mine.

 Healthy Blueberry Breakfast Cake